Keto smoothies make for the most deliciously refreshing low carb meals to start your day!

-For those sticking to a stricter low carb meal plan, these low carb milkshakes are for you!
+For those sticking to a stricter low carb meal plan, this low carb milkshake recipe is for you!
 No fruit added, just chocolate protein powder, nuts and milk for a creamy and delicious low carb shakes.

 Truly like a milkshake, these are low carb smoothies dreams are made of!

 5. Keto Peanut Butter Smoothie